 - Dishwasher safe – many bamboo drinking straws are safe to wash at high temperatures in the dishwasher.

-- Antibacterial – bamboo fiber is naturally antibacterial meaning it will not harbor bacteria over time due to moisture build-up.
+- Antibacterial – bamboo is naturally antibacterial meaning it will not harbor bacteria over time due to moisture build-up.

 - Beautiful – aesthetically pleasing bamboo drinking straws are eye-catching and a fun accent to any drink.